cryo-sphere/stereo-v5/README.md

 Please don't open issues or ask for support with the reason "... doesn't work".
 If something does not work, **explain** as detailed as possible what went wrong, how to reproduce it and what versions you used (NodeJS version, etc)

-Hosting your own version is allowed, however, please give **credits**.
-If you do **not** do this, you're not cool.
-No but seriously, people will eventually find out about it and if that happens, you wish that you neved made such as big mistake.
-You're in the end not forced to, but it's extremely recommened.
+Hosting your own version is allowed, however, there is **1 rule**.
+MIT License doesn't mean oh, I can just steal the bot and say it's mine.
+No, you leave credits where they are and you clearly state that the bot is created by **us**.
+That's easy you might think.
+Well not for the users who think, that credits are bullshit and don't want it.
+It's the only thing I want you guys to do, nothing more.

 ## Install